FPGAwars/icestudio/source/userguide.rst

 .. image:: ../resources/images/userguide/code-error-notification.png
 |

-If the error comes a Code block an inline annotation is set:
+If the error comes from a Code block an inline annotation is set:

 .. image:: ../resources/images/userguide/code-error-annotation.png